lazyyam/PSM_api_server/readme.txt

+frontend vue:
+1. Use npm run dev in terminal

+backend php:
 1. Run the createdb.php inside database folder to create PSM database.
 2. Run the createtables.php inside database folder to create tables inside PSM database.
 3. Now you are good to go.